Wine & Dine; Effort & Attitude

 our effort and our attitude”

-For more information on weight management for women in the middle years, subscribe to the Grateful Fitness Newsletter here #DrivetoThriveover45
+For more information on weight management for women in the middle years, subscribe to the Strong by Judy Newsletter here #DrivetoThriveover45

 ps- for meal inspiration, check out Running With Spoons for some sweet and savory recipes with really cool photos!